kexiZeroing/kexiZeroing.github.io/src/posts/start-new-computer.md

 ---

 ## Setting up development environment
+1. The first step is to get around the firewall, ensure that you can download [clashX](https://github.com/yichengchen/clashX/releases) and acquire the subscription link from ss.

-1. Install the Homebrew package manager, and you can install almost any app from the command line.
+2. Install the [Homebrew](https://brew.sh) package manager, and you can install almost any app from the command line.
 Make sure everything is up to date `brew update`.
 (M1 installation at `/opt/homebrew/`, Intel at `/usr/local/Cellar/`)

+  > If it complains `curl: fail to connect raw.githubusercontent.com port 443`.
+It's about DNS cache poisoning, we may set DNS Server to `8.8.8.8` or update the `/etc/hosts` file.

-2. Check `git --version` and may need to install Command Line Developer Tools.
+3. Check `git --version` and may need to install Command Line Developer Tools.

-3. Install VS Code, Chrome, iTerm2, Docker through Homebrew, then you can use `brew list` and `brew info google-chrome` to check.
+4. Install VS Code, Chrome, iTerm2, Docker through Homebrew, then you can use `brew list` and `brew info google-chrome` to check.
   ```shell
   # refer to https://formulae.brew.sh
   brew install git yarn make
   brew install --cask visual-studio-code google-chrome iterm2 docker
   ```

+  > `cask` is no longer a `brew` command.
+When you want to install a Cask, you just do `brew install` or `brew install --cask` instead of `brew cask install`.

-4. Catalina comes with `zsh` as the default shell.
+5. Catalina comes with `zsh` as the default shell.
 Install [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) anc check the `.zshrc` file.
-You can use this prompt theme https://github.com/spaceship-prompt/spaceship-prompt (`robbyrussell` is the default one)
+  - You can use this prompt theme https://github.com/spaceship-prompt/spaceship-prompt (`robbyrussell` is the default one)
+  - show the current shell `echo $SHELL`; list all shells `cat /etc/shells`; change the current shell `chsh -s /bin/zsh`

   > 'unable to access error': Something is blocking the connection to github.
 It is likely some kind of firewall, either on your machine or in your network.
 If it works with a browser on same machine then the browser is probably using a proxy and you need to configure git to use this proxy too.
   > - check if your git uses proxy: `git config --global http.proxy`
   > - set proxy address: `git config --global http.proxy 127.0.0.1:7890`
   > - reset the proxy: `git config --global --unset http.proxy`

-5. Use `nvm` (Node Version Manager) to install Node.js, then install a version of node `nvm install xx.xx`, `nvm use xx.xx` and run `nvm ls`.
+6. Use `nvm` (Node Version Manager) to install Node.js, then install a version of node `nvm install xx.xx`, `nvm use xx.xx` and run `nvm ls`.
 Use `node -v && npm -v` to check the version. (`echo $PATH` or `which node`)
+   -  nvm install script clones the nvm repository to `~/.nvm`, and attempts to add the source lines to the correct profile file like `~/.zshrc` or `~/.bashrc`.
    - `nvm ls-remote` to browse available versions
    - set default node version: `nvm alias default x.y.z` (`nvm alias default node` to make the "latest" default)
    - check npm config: `npm config ls`